|

 Mathew Perry’s drug addiction started with opioids the same way it did for millions of Americans: following an accident In 1997, he was prescribed painkillers and became addicted to them.
 He explains at one point, his addiction got so bad that he was taking 55 pills per day while filming his hit show Friends.
 “I didn’t know how to stop,” he explained.

 However, that one event wasn’t the first nor the last for Matthew Perry.
 Drug addiction is a hard disease to beat.
-The actor explains that he’s been in rehab 15 times and has undergone no less than 14 surgeries to try and mitigate the damage he did to his stomach lining over the years with alcohol and opioid abuse.
+The actor explained that he’d been in rehab 15 times and had undergone no less than 14 surgeries to try and mitigate the damage he did to his stomach lining over the years with alcohol and opioid abuse.

 Matthew Perry’s Thoughts on Sobriety

-For Matthew Perry, ill health in his past is now an incentive to keep his sobriety, particularly the scars from the numerous surgeries he had to go through.
-“That’s a lot of reminders to stay sober,” he explains.
+For Matthew Perry, ill health in his past was an incentive to stay sober, particularly the scars from the numerous surgeries he had to go through.
+“That’s a lot of reminders to stay sober,” he explained.

 Was Matthew Perry sick with the disease of alcoholism and addiction?
-And has he fully left that illness behind him?
-While he declined to tell the interviewers how long he’s been sober, the actor acknowledges how important the lessons he learned over the years are.
-According to him, “everything starts with sobriety.
+And had he fully left that illness behind him?
+While he declined to tell the interviewers how long he’d been sober, the actor acknowledged how important the lessons he learned over the years were.
+According to him, “Everything starts with sobriety.
 Because if you don’t have sobriety, you’re going to lose everything that you put in front of it, so my sobriety is right up there.”

-As someone who’s had many relapses and had to restart his sobriety journey, the actor emphasizes how important the lessons he learned over the years are.
+As someone who had many relapses and had to restart his sobriety journey, the actor emphasized how important the lessons he learned over the years were.
 “Your sober date changes, but that’s all that changes.
 You know everything you knew before, [and] as long as you were able to fight your way back without dying, you learn a lot.”

 The Relationship Between Fame and Substance Abuse

-Matthew Perry is not the only celebrity plagued by substance abuse.
+Matthew Perry is not the only celebrity who has been plagued by substance abuse.
 The pressure of fame combined with access to large sums of money makes it all too easy for famous people to fall into the pitfalls of addiction and substance abuse.

-Perry is painfully aware of how lucky he is to come out on the other side after his grueling battle with addiction, when many of his peers succumbed to theirs.
-“I’m an extremely grateful guy,” he says.
+Perry was painfully aware of how lucky he was to come out on the other side after his grueling battle with addiction when many of his peers succumbed to theirs.
+“I’m an extremely grateful guy,” he said.
 “I’m grateful to be alive, that’s for sure.
 And that gives me the possibility to do anything.”

 What Can We Learn From Matthew Perry’s Drug Use Story?